The Fallen

 The card shook her to her core, and she shredded it before dumping the flowers in an outside trash can.
 She had hated lying to her curious colleagues, shrugging it off as a “thank you” from a former colleague.

-The wind stirred a strand of hair into her face.
+The wind whipped a strand of hair across her face.
 It was not the shade of blonde she had dyed it for the last four years.

-Instead, it nearly perfectly matched the dark-brown of her natural color, and the usual irritation of the colored contacts, which made her eyes seem grayish-blue, were absent.
+Instead, it nearly perfectly matched the dark brown of her natural color, and the usual irritation of the colored contacts, which made her eyes seem grayish-blue, was absent.

 Without them, her eyes were the same intense azure as those of her mother and sister.